kurokida/jsQuestPlus/docs/fitting.md

 ## Sample image

 You will get the following figure.
+This figure was made by using the data of [the demo program](https://www.hes.kyushu-u.ac.jp/~kurokid/jsQuestPlusV2/demos/Example_1stim_1psy_2resp_Watson(2017).html).

 ![qpFit_image](/images/qpFit_image.png)